-It’s hard to say what is a better choice for recreational paddlers: sit-on-top vs sit-in kayaks.
-Each has its strengths and weaknesses.
-It is important to think about where, when and how you plan to use your kayak.
-This will help you focus in on the category best for you.
+It’s hard to say what a better choice for recreational paddlers is: sit-on-top or sit-inside kayaks.
+With more than 30 years of experience working in the paddling industry, I know each has its strengths and weaknesses.
+To decide, it is important to consider where, when and how you plan to use your kayak.
+This will help you focus on the category best for you.

 Pros and cons of sit-in vs sit-on kayaks